 While, the test anxiety means score of female students ranged from 2.20 to 2.93, with the mean average score of 2.75.
 These results indicate that female secondary school students were more test anxious than male secondary school students.
-Test anxiety scores between the three secondary school students The test anxiety scores of the three secondary school students was resented as follows in Table 5.
+Test anxiety scores between the three secondary school students The test anxiety scores of the three secondary school respondents were measured by mean for the selected subjects was resented as follows in Table 5.
 As indicated in Table 5, the test anxiety score of Shirka secondary school students ranged from 2.21 to 2.80, with the mean score of 2.50.
-Test anxiety score of Gado-Guna secondary school students ranged from 2.12 to 2.88, with the mean score of 2.59.
-The test anxiety score of Tereta secondary school students ranged from 2.18 to 2.94, with the mean score of 2.74.
+Test anxiety score of